 Web-resources: There is a class website with up-to-date information about the syllabus, homework assignments, class handouts, and so on.
-See: http://www.math.yale.edu/users/pjm34/APPM5440
+See: http://amath.colorado.edu/faculty/martinss/Teaching/APPM5440_2012f/

 Remark 1: You have probably heard this said many times before, but please keep in mind that for most of us, learning mathematics is a matter of doing mathematics rather than reading.
 So try to work as many of the examples as you can stomach (more than just the assigned home work problems if at all possible).
-I still fall for the temptation myself of sitting down in a comfortable couch and try to learn new material by simply reading, but it really only works if the new material is very close to something I already know.
-Everybody is different, but almost all mathematicians I know function in the same way (with the caveat that what would be "very close" for someone like Kolmogorov, would not seem "very close" to me).
+I still often try to learn new material by sitting down comfortably and read, but in my experience, this really only works if the new material is very close to something I already know.
+Everybody is different, but few of us can learn mathematics without working out examples.

 Remark 2: It is very important that you not fall behind in this class.
-Almost all material that will be covered will utilize results that were presented earlier in the semester.
+Many students find the material challenging, and almost all concepts introduced will build on concepts that were presented earlier in the semester.
 If you find that you do not understand, please ask for help as early as possible!

 Scope: In this two-semester class we will cover a collection of topics from real analysis, functional analysis, measure and integration theory, and Fourier analysis.
-The choice of topics is guided by the needs of an applied mathematician (or, equivalently, the needs of a mathematically inclined engineer or scientist).
+The choice of topics is guided by the needs of an applied mathematician or a mathematically inclined engineer or scientist.
 However, the principal object of the class is to teach mathematics; the goal is to learn not only the results that are covered, but also to learn how to construct a correct mathematical proof.
 We will from time to time mention application areas, and connect the abstract results to real world phenomena, but this is by no means the main focus of the course.

-The techniques we will learn will be applicable to a wide range of topics (probability theory, signal processing, economics, quantum physics, etc) but in order to give a very brief idea of the essence of the class, let us assume that we wish to determine whether a given partial differential equation (such as the Maxwell equations, the Shrödinger equation, the Navier-Stokes equation, $\ldots$ ) has a solution, and if so, determine what properties such a solution will have (is it a smooth function? a bounded function? ...).
-The most successful technique for doing so has proved to be to introduce sets of functions within which we believe that a solution should be located (such as: "the set of all continuously differentiable functions on an interval", "the set of all probability distributions for the locations of the two electrons in a Helium atom", "the set of all elastic displacements of a plate that is clamped along one edge", ...) and to study the geometry of such sets.
-The difficulty is that such sets are almost invariably infinite dimensional, and it turns out that concepts such as "distance between points", "open and closed sets", "convergence of sequences", "compactness", etc, which have fairly obvious meanings in $\mathbb{R}^n$ , are not trivial to define in more general situations (there are, as we shall see, several different ways of doing so).
+The techniques we will learn will be applicable to a wide range of topics (probability theory, signal processing, economics, quantum physics, etc) but in order to give a very brief idea of the essence of the class, let us assume that we wish to determine whether a given partial differential equation (such as the Maxwell equations, the Shrödinger equation, the Navier-Stokes equation, ...) has a solution, and if so, determine what properties such a solution will have (is it a smooth function? a bounded function? ...).
+A very successful technique for doing so has proved to be to introduce sets of functions within which we believe that a solution should be located (such as: "the set of all continuously differentiable functions on an interval", "the set of all probability distributions for the locations of the two electrons in a Helium atom", "the set of all elastic displacements of a plate that is clamped along one edge", ...) and to study the geometry of such sets.
+The difficulty is that such sets are almost invariably infinite dimensional, and it turns out that concepts such as "distance between points", "open and closed sets", "convergence of sequences", "compactness", etc, which have fairly obvious meanings in \mathbb{R}^n , are not trivial to define in more general situations (there are, as we shall see, several different ways of doing so).
 In some sense, the task of defining and describing the geometry of infinite dimensional spaces, can be said to form the core of the class.

-Specifically, we will during the Fall semester cover the following topics: metric and normed spaces, continuous functions, the contraction mapping theorem, the implicit function theorem, topological spaces, Banach spaces, Hilbert spaces, Fourier series.
+Specifically, we will during the Fall semester cover the following topics: metric and normed spaces, continuous functions, the contraction mapping theorem, the implicit function theorem, topological spaces, Banach spaces, Hilbert spaces.